awsdocs/amazon-lumberyard-user-guide/doc_source/lua-script-networking-binding.md

     NetRPCs =
     {
         RPCNoParam = {
-            OnMaster = <function> -- The function to be called on the Master Script.
+            OnMaster = <function> -- The function to be called on the Primary Script.
                                   -- The function should return a bool value that -- indicates whether or not proxy components can -- execute the RPC on themselves.
 Required.